Koya-1/Chromecast_AirMouse/README.md

 4. Test motion of mouse move. if too sentitive, reduce sensitivity value. if mouse move too slow, increase sensitivity value.

 ## 3. Check ESP32 deep sleep function.
+1. Connect push button to pin 4 to wake ESP32 from deep sleep.
+2. Upload ESP32_DeepSleep.ino to ESP32.
+3. Blue LED should light up.
+4. Wait 30 sec to let ESP32 go to deep sleep and blue LED should off.
+5. Push button to wake up ESP32 and blue LED should light up again.